epam/edp-install/docs/operator-guide/add-other-code-language.md

 # Add Other Code Language

-There is an ability to extend the default code languages when creating a codebase with the clone strategy.
+There is an ability to extend the default code languages when creating a codebase with the clone/import strategy.

 ![other-language](../assets/operator-guide/ac_other_language.png "other-language")